-Selection of registered Borders – after change of border
+Selection of registered Borders – after change of the interconnector

 Reports

 Description

 The menu bar item Reports allows users to download reports on demand.
 The reports are either border- or interconnector-specific - they are generated for the currently selected interconnector.
 For interconnectors with a ‘Common ATC’ flag the reports are created with the values for the whole border.
 Interconnectors without a ‘Common ATC’ flag have separate reports even if they belong to the same border.